Double Ball Roulette

 Types of Bets and Payouts

-Types of Bets and PayoutsOne of the most interesting aspects of Double Ball Roulette is the betting process, which differs from the bets in classic roulette.
+Types of Bets and PayoutsOne of the most interesting aspects of Double Ball Roulette is the betting process, which differs from that of classic roulette.
 Here, the chances of winning with inside bets are twice as high because every spin produces not one but two winning outcomes.
-Of course, the payouts are lower in order to reflect the better odds.
+Of course, the payouts are lower to reflect the better odds.

-When it comes to the outside bets, however, winning with them is twice as hard as in a typical roulette for one simple reason – in order for the bet to be successful, both balls need to land on pockets that correspond to it.
-The payouts for winning outside bets, on the other hand, are extremely attractive and if players manage to predict if and where the two balls would hit, they could collect up to 1,200 times their original stake.
+When it comes to outside bets, however, winning is twice as hard as in typical roulette for one simple reason: both balls need to land on pockets that correspond to the wager.
+The payouts for winning outside bets, on the other hand, are extremely attractive, and if players manage to predict where the two balls will land, they can collect up to 1,200 times their original stake.

 Inside Bets

 Inside BetsAs mentioned above, the odds for these bets to win are twice as high.
-Therefore, the payouts are twice as low as in standard roulette.
-When making these bets, players need to put their chips inside the numbered grid on the table and hope that at least one of the balls would fall on their numbers.
+Therefore, the payouts are half as high as in standard roulette.
+When making these bets, players need to put their chips inside the numbered grid on the table and hope that at least one of the balls will fall on their numbers.
 The following inside bets are allowed:

-• Split – This bet covers two adjacent numbers (sitting next to each other either horizontally or vertically on the layout) and the chips are placed on the line between them.
-If one of the balls lands on the split, players receive a payout of 8 to 1.
+• Split: This bet covers two adjacent numbers (either horizontally or vertically on the layout), and the chips are placed on the line between them.
+If either ball lands on one of the two numbers, the payout is 8 to 1.

-• Street – Street bets are bets on the three consecutive numbers in a row.
-When any of the two balls land on a corresponding number, the game pays 5 to 1.
+• Street: A street bet covers three consecutive numbers in a row.
+If either ball lands on any of these numbers, the game pays 5 to 1.

-• Corner – Players can bet on four numbers that form a square on the layout with this bet.
-Chips for the corner bet are placed in the middle of the four numbers and if the bet wins, it pays 3 to 1.
+• Corner: This bet covers four numbers that form a square on the layout.
+Chips are placed at the intersection of the four numbers, and if the bet wins, it pays 3 to 1.

 Outside Bets

-Outside BetsTypically, players tend to prefer outside bets such as red or black since they are more likely to win in a standard roulette game where there is just one ball.
-Things are much more different in this game, however, where both balls need to fall within the same group or sector for the player to win with an outside bet.
+Outside BetsTypically, players prefer outside bets such as red or black because they are more likely to win in a standard roulette game where there is just one ball.
+Things are quite different in this game, however, where both balls need to fall within the same group or sector for the player to win with an outside bet.

-For example, if we place our chips on black, we would win only if both balls land on black numbers.
-There is an additional outside bet in Double Ball Roulette and it is quite an interesting one because it allows players to bet on red and black numbers simultaneously.
+For example, if we place our chips on black, we will win only if both balls land on black numbers.
+There is an additional outside bet in Double Ball Roulette, and it is quite interesting because it allows players to bet on red and black numbers simultaneously.

-• Same Column – Whenever players put their chips in one if the fields below the three columns of the numbered grid, they bet that both balls will settle on numbers within that column.
+• Same Column: When players place their chips in one of the fields below the three columns of the numbered grid, they bet that both balls will settle on numbers within that column.
 If the bet wins, it pays 8 to 1.

-• Same Dozen – Players can also bet that both balls will land on the same dozen of numbers.
-Of course, there are three dozens – from 1 to 12, from 13 to 24, and from 25 to 36.
-Winning same dozen bets pay 8 to 1.
+• Same Dozen: Players can also bet that both balls will land within the same dozen numbers.
+There are three dozens: from 1-12, 13-24, and 25-36.
+A winning same dozen bet pays 8 to 1.

-• Red or Black – This bet resembles the red/black bet in standard roulette, but here, in order for the wager to win, the two balls must land on the same color.
+• Red or Black: This bet resembles the red/black wager in standard roulette, but here both balls must land on the same color for the bet to win.
 The payout is 3 to 1.

-• High or Low – Similarly to the other outside bets, players win this bet only if both balls hit the right number.
-In this case, they can pick either low (1-18) or high (19-36) numbers, and if the bet wins, they receive a payout of 3 to 1 their original stake.
+• High or Low: Similar to the other outside bets, players win only if both balls hit the appropriate section.
+They can choose low (1-18) or high (19-36) numbers, and if the bet wins, they receive a payout of 3 to 1 on their original stake.

-• Even or Odd – With this bet, players predict that the two balls will land on either even or odd numbers.
-This bet also covers 18 numbers and its payout is 3 to 1.
+• Even or Odd: With this bet, players predict that both balls will land on either even or odd numbers.
+This wager also covers 18 numbers, and its payout is 3 to 1.

 Bets Payout Probability of Winning Theoretical Return in European Version